hep-mirrors/sherpa/Manual/source/manual/parameters/processes.rst

 is at most the epsilon factor times the total cross section.
 In other words, the relative contribution of overweighted events to the inclusive cross section is at most epsilon.
+See :ref:`Timing_statistics` for finding a suitable epsilon value.

 .. _NLO_Mode: